Windesson/RealTimeFlightPrices/README.md

 **auto-complete**: Will show top 5 matching airports where the user input starts with the airports IATA code or city name.

-Note: For a production version of similar App, the user should be limit to only allow to select values from the drop-down list.
-This would avoid unnecessary search for invalid airport code.
+Note: For a production version of similar App, the user should be limited to select airports from the drop-down list.
+This would avoid unnecessary search for invalid airport or city code.

 What is the expected output
 ===========================
 If flights found... each flight response will contain the `search-source`, `carrier`, `source-destination`, `number of stops`, `flight-price`, `link` to view more deals.

-**Link to view deals** this will take the user to either Kayak or Skyscanner to browse for t deals.
+**Link to view deals**: This will take the user to either Kayak or Skyscanner to browse for t deals.

 Note: There might be cases where flight results might seem duplicated in the home page, but it actual means that the flight service provider might have similar flights departing on different time. this edge case will be ignore for the present occasion.